Sustainable Building Options for Real Estate Construction

 Solar roof shingles are solar panels shaped like roof shingles, so they can easily blend into other roofing shingles.
 Solar roof shingles have the beauty of normal roofing materials, and all the functionality of standard solar panels.
 While solar roof shingles are currently uncommon, they may become the next big thing in solar technology and energy efficient home upgrades.

 Especially in summer, dark roofing materials can affect the temperature of the substructure beneath, which in turn can heat up the attic.
 A hot attic can heat the upper floors of the house, which may then require using the home's HVAC system.

 A cool roof is just a light-colored roof that reflects light more than it absorbs.
 Cool roofing materials keep attics much cooler, which in turn leads to lower energy costs.
 Cool roofing materials aren't more expensive than darker roofing materials—they're just better for the environment.

 Work With an Experienced Builder

 Although sustainable materials are becoming more common in home construction, not all builders are experienced in working with these materials.
-Therefore, it's important for home buyers to find a builder that has experience working with sustainable materials in recent projects.
+Therefore, for land buyers that plan to have a home built, it's important to find a builder that has experience working with sustainable materials in recent projects.
 The builder may even have experience using some materials the buyer has never considered.